NC Farmworker Health Program

 RFA Track I. Farmworker health service delivery site

-Funding focus: Funds may be used for enabling, medical, dental and behavioral health services for farmworkers and their families when these services are not otherwise available or if the existing services are not sufficient to respond to the demand.
+Funding focus: Funds may be used for enabling, dental, and behavioral health services for farmworkers and their families when these services are not otherwise available or if the existing services are not sufficient to respond to the demand.
+Funds are not available for direct medical services at this time.
 Because of the numerous barriers to care that farmworkers experience, NCFHP strongly supports the provision of quality enabling services including outreach, health education, and case management.

 Funding preferences: Preference will be given to applicants based on the criteria listed below: